 - Shifting from selling one product in a narrow market to selling multiple products into multiple markets while at the same time maximizing revenue from existing customers.

 Compusearch had achieved a much more advanced stage of organization maturity.
 After four years of growth, the company sold for a ~4X multiple of invested capital.
-The company was recently renamed Unison and, over the past ten years has successfully executed its business and financial plans, completed a handful of accretive acquisitions, and is on track to exceed $100 million in annual revenue.
+The company was eventually renamed Unison and, over the past ten years has successfully executed its business and financial plans, completed a handful of accretive acquisitions with more on the horizon, and is on track to exceed $150 million in annual revenue.
 All-and-all a great win-win-win-win-win: for the company, its customers, employees, investors, and the community in which it operates.

-Fifteen years from the beginning of the case, the company was acquired for the fourth time…again by The Carlyle Group, the very same group that acquired it the first time!
+Fifteen years from the beginning of the case, the company was acquired for the fourth time … again by The Carlyle Group, the very same team that acquired it the first time!